scontain/scone_mesh_tutorial/README.md

 ### Notes

 - In some deployments, new images might be automatically deployed.
-If this is the case, ensure that the container images that are generated in step 1. are not deployed automatically.
+If this is the case, ensure that the container images that are generated in step 1. are not deployed automatically by adding option `--no-push`.
 - Container images are only permitted to deployed after the security policies are created or updated in step 2.
 Ensure that the images are only deployed after step 2.
 - For example, you might push the images only after step 2 to the cluster.
-The security policy works even if you change the container image name.

 ## Building a Confidential Image